-More than 450 guests from diverse backgrounds including seniors, children and youth, disadvantaged families, special needs individuals, ex-offenders, as well as migrant workers attended the Gardens' first Community Reunion Dinner on 20 February
+More than 450 guests from diverse 2024.
+The event was graced by President backgrounds including seniors, children Tharman Shanmugaratnam and Ms Jane and youth, disadvantaged families, special needs individuals, ex-offenders, as well as migrant workers attended the Gardens' first community outreach initiative's new Patron.
+Community Reunion Dinner on 20 February